csev/dj4e/assn/mdn/paw_skeleton.md

     python -m django --version

-It should put out a version like `4.2.7`
+It should show a version like `3.11.11`

 We will start the MDN tutorial at step 3.
 You can read the first two steps - but you can start at the "Skeleton Website" step.